 The particle size measurement is essentially obtained by comparing the measured particle with a sphere made of the same material.
 Instruments with different principles choose different physical characteristics or physical behaviors as reference for comparison.
 For example, the sedimentation speed is selected by the sedimentation instrument, the scattered light energy distribution is selected by the laser particle size analyzer, and whether the particles can pass through the sieves, etc.

 When comparing the physical properties or physical behavior of the test particle with that of a homogeneous sphere, sometimes one (or a group) of spheres with exactly the same characteristics (such as a Coulter counter) can be found.
 Only find the closest sphere.
 Since "the same" can be used as a special case of "similar" in theory, the word "near" is used in the definition to make the definition more general; some kind of physical property or physical behavior of the particle to be measured is to be made with a homogenous sphere.
-In comparison, it is sometimes possible to find a ball with a certain diameter corresponding to it, and sometimes it is necessary to use a combination of balls of different sizes to match each other.
+In comparison, astronomy laser pointer is sometimes possible to find a ball with a certain diameter corresponding to it, and sometimes it is necessary to use a combination of balls of different sizes to match each other.

 One of the limiting factors of remotely controlled unmanned submersibles is that in order for their operators to see what their camera photographs, the vessel must be connected to the surface support vessel by a long tether.
 Scientists are trying to change this situation through a two-way system that uses lasers to wirelessly transmit ultra high-definition video underwater.
 The receiver in turn uses a 450 nm blue laser to form an uplink channel that passes data back to the underwater platform.
 Included in this data is feedback on the signal quality of the received video.
 Based on this feedback, the underwater platform will adjust the power and modulation of its video signal to compensate for the deficiencies caused by the clarity of the water.
 This means that if the water is quite clear, more video data packets can be transmitted at a faster rate, but if it is turbid, the video quality is maintained by slowing the video transmission rate.